SharkSnack/shiren-6/content/system/companions.md

 ---
 title: "Companions"
-metaTitle: "Companions - Shiren 6 Wiki"
+metaTitle: "Companions - Shiren the Wanderer: Serpentcoil Island Wiki"
-metaDescription: "List of Companions and their characteristics for Shiren the Wanderer 6."
+metaDescription: "List of Companions and their characteristics for Shiren the Wanderer: The Mystery Dungeon of Serpentcoil Island."
 ---

 ## Overview